J. B. Torrance

-James B. Torrance (3 February 1923 – 15 November 2003) was a Scottish theologian, biblical scholar and academic.
+James B. Torrance (3 February 1923 – 15 November 2003) was a Scottish Protestant theologian, biblical scholar and academic.
 He was Professor of Systematic Theology at the University of Aberdeen.

 Biography

 Born in China into the Torrance family of Scottish theologians, to Scottish missionaries to China Thomas Torrance (1871–1959) and Annie Elizabeth Torrance (1883–1980), James was a younger brother to Thomas F. Torrance and father of Alan Torrance.
 Torrance was educated in Edinburgh, receiving first class degrees in philosophy (for which he was also awarded senior medals in moral philosophy, logic and metaphysics) and theology.
 Following this he continued his studies in Marburg and Basel, where he studied with Karl Barth, and then continued research in Oxford.

 Torrance took a special interest in international politics, being a staunch opponent of Apartheid, and engaging directly with President F. W. de Klerk.
 He also engaged with Gerry Adams.

 He gave the 1994 Didsbury Lectures (published as Worship, Community and the Triune God of Grace) and the 2001 Warfield Lectures at Princeton.